primefaces/primefaces/docs/9_0/components/autocomplete.md

 ```json
 {"suggestions":[{"value":"0","label":"Nova-Light"},{"value":"1","label":"Nova-Dark"},{"value":"2","label":"Nova-Colored"}],"moreAvailable":false}
 ```
 Each suggestion-item needs to have value- and label-property.
+In most cases you can simply use `org.primefaces.model.rest.AutoCompleteSuggestionResponse` as response as the following example shows.

 Sample REST-service based one JAX-RS and CDI: